pkdone/gke-mongodb-demo/README.md

     $ ./recreate_service.sh
     $ kubectl get all

-As before, keep re-running the last command above, until you can see that all 3 “mongod” pods and their containers have been successfully started again.
+Keep re-running the final command above, until you can see that all 3 “mongod” pods and their containers have been successfully started again.
 Then connect to the first container, run the Mongo Shell and query to see if the data we’d inserted into the old containerised replica-set is still present in the re-instantiated replica set:

     $ kubectl exec -it mongod-0 -c mongod-container bash
     $ mongo